flavioccf/flavioccf/README.md

 I'm in love with gaming, reading and watching movies, specially scify and fantasy (such as Matrix, Star Wars and Lord of The Rings).
 I play acoustic rock 🎸 and from time to time I jam at some local pubs.

+I'm married with a beautifull woman and we have a big dog named Chewbacca (AKA Chewie)

 ### 🔭 At work I'm a:

 Team leader, Fullstack Developer - Laravel Framework, IBM  Watson Chatbot curator and also Responsible for Customer Support Area of LG Electronics Brazil [website](https://wwwstg.lg.com/br/suporte)